andreigue/andreigue.github.io/_posts/2026-05-28-the-stranger.md

 There are probably other ideas that I appreciate, but I'm on a time limit as I write these thoughts.
 One of the principles I've been trying to live by lately is to finish things, even if they're imperfect.
 Writing this article is another opportunity to practice that.
 It's me training detachment from the outcome.

-And that's a Buddhist concept.
+And that in itself is a Buddhist concept.
 Buddhism says that attachment, in any form, is a major source of suffering.
 The moment you say anything remotely close to "I am a successful person because I own this watch", or "the quality of this article is a direct reflection of who I am", you've created a source of potential suffering.
 Because what if, one day, the economy crashes and you get fired from your job?
 What if someone thinks this article is complete garbage with zero substance?

 Those are real risks.
-And if you benefit from the human element enough to justify those risks, then to a certain extent, creating and adding the human layer to things is worth it.
+And if you benefit from the human element enough to justify those risks, then to a certain extent, creating and adding the human layer to things and events is worth it.
 It's what makes life worth living.
 How can you deeply love someone and not be attached to them?
 I'm not sure.

-And if having a \$15'000 Rolex will make you walk straighter, with your chest up and your voice louder and more confident, even if it is all in your head, that confidence can eventually lead to real-world results in the form of new opportunities.
+And if having a $15,000 Rolex will make you walk straighter, with your chest up and your voice louder and more confident, even if it is all in your head, that confidence can eventually lead to real-world results in the form of new opportunities.
 Because the snowball effect is real.
 The halo effect is real.
 The placebo effect is real.
 And so it is not unwise to embrace our instinctive tendency to attach meaning to things.
 But I think it's important to remain aware of it.

 It reminds me of leverage in finance.
 One reason the West has grown so much economically is its willingness to use credit.
 We are comfortable borrowing money today to fund projects that we expect will create more value tomorrow.
 However leverage works in both directions.
 It amplifies both gains and losses.
 A prime example is the 2008 financial crisis.
 American banks were more willing to take on risk, while Canadian banks were generally more conservative.
 When the cracks started to show, the U.S. economy suffered much more than Canada’s.